ZipCPU/sdspi/README.md

 interface of the SD Card.
-While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/) (for which it was originally written), or in general any time the full 9--bit, bi--directional interface to the SD card has not been implemented.
+While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/) (for which it was originally written), or in general any time the full 7--bit, bi--directional interface to the SD card has not been implemented.
 Further, for those who are die--hard Verilog authors, this core is written in Verilog as opposed to the [XESS provided demonstration SD Card controller found on GitHub](https://github.com/xesscorp/VHDL\_Lib/SDCard.vhd), which was written in VHDL.
-For those who are not such die--hard Verilog authors, this controller provides a lower level interface to the card than these other controllers.
+For those who are not such die--hard Verilog authors, this controller provides a lower level interface to the card than other controllers.
-Whereas the [XESS controller](https://github.com/xesscorp/VHDL\_Lib/SDCard.vhd) will automatically start up the card and interact with it, this controller requires external software to be used when interacting with the card.
+Whereas the [XESS controller](https://github.com/xesscorp/VHDL\_Lib/SDCard.vhd) will automatically start up the card and interact with it, this controller requires [external software](sw/sdspidrv.c) to be used when interacting with the card.
 This makes this SDSPI controller both more versatile, in the face of potential changes to the card interface, but also less turn-key.

 While this core was written for the purpose of being used with the [ZipCPU](https://github.com/ZipCPU/zipcpu), as enhanced by the Wishbone DMA